 Professional memberships and activities

-Editorial Board Member Journal Foot and Ankle Research
+- Editorial board for Journal Foot and Ankle Research

 I have a fond love of shoes and have focused my expertise and knowledge into the function of shoes and the impact on foot mechanics and development of deformity.
 I also have a strong interest in human mechanics and the development of injury and long term dysfunction, particular interest is focused on the lower limb and the relationship between multidisciplinary models evaluating more than one variable and the contrast of the impact this has on the individual.

-Leads modules leader on Critical Appraisal, Gait Analysis, Origins and Principles of Biomechanics, Sports Biomechanics in Injury and the Dissertation.
+Postgraduate modules on Critical Appraisal, Gait Analysis, Origins and Principles of Biomechanics, Sports Biomechanics in Injury and the Dissertation.
 I deliver lectures and seminars for these modules as well as co-ordinate specialist lectures to complement the programs.

 - Ellis, S., Branthwaite, H. and Chockalingam, N., (2022).
 Evaluation and optimisation of a footwear assessment tool for use within a clinical environment.
 Journal of foot and ankle research, 15(1), pp.1-9.